Data protection overview

 Steps you can take

-Proper data protection requires your active engagement, as well as that of your administrators and users.
-Your project data stored within Azure DevOps is only as secure as the end-user access points.
+Proper data protection requires active engagement from you, your administrators, and your users.
+Your project data stored in Azure DevOps is only as secure as the user access points.
 Match the level of permission strictness and granularity for those organizations with your project's sensitivity level.

 Classify your data

-Use Azure Active Directory (Azure AD) to manage your organization's access to Azure DevOps.
-Azure AD provides another way to improve the security of your users' credentials.
-Azure AD allows your IT department to manage its end-user access policy, password complexity, password refreshes, and expiration if the user leaves your organization.
-Through Active Directory federation, you can directly link Azure AD to your organization's central directory, so you have only one location to manage these details for your enterprise.
+Microsoft Entra ID allows your IT department to manage its user access policy, password complexity, password refreshes, and expiration when users leave your organization.
+Through Active Directory federation, you can directly link Microsoft Entra ID to your organization's central directory, so you have only one location to manage these details for your enterprise.

-The following table compares Microsoft account and Azure AD characteristics relative to Azure DevOps access:
+The following table compares Microsoft account and Microsoft Entra characteristics relative to Azure DevOps access:

 |Two-factor authentication enrollment||User||Organization|